Pinterest Pixel

 Floor Function in Excel

 Understanding the nuances of these functions enables us to choose the most suitable tool for our rounding needs.
-For example, when consistency with minimum thresholds is essential, FLOOR proves invaluable, while MROUND might be preferred when averagely rounded figures are required.
+For example, when consistency with minimum thresholds is essential, FLOOR proves invaluable, while MROUND might be preferred when approximately rounded figures are required.

 Floor Function in Excel